Art-Sells/Arells/README.md

 **Example:**

-Created item sells for $500.
+Created Art sells for $500.
-- Store keeps: $485
+- Gallery keeps: $485
 - Arells keeps: $15
-- Buyer owns: The Item
+- Buyer owns: The Art
 - Price After Purchase: $1,000

-Old Buyer sells the item for $1,000.
+Old Buyer sells the Art for $1,000.
 - Store keeps: $400
 - Arells keeps: $30
 - Old Buyer keeps: $570
-- New Buyer gets: The Item
+- New Buyer gets: The Art
 - Price After Purchase: $2,000

 This introduces a new market…